The 18 Best Instructional Design Certificate Programs and Courses

 Bachelor’s Program in Instructional Design by the University of Arizona

-In order to obtain your bachelor of arts in instructional design, you will need to successfully complete 120 credits.
-Out of these credits, 30 must be at the upper-division level, with 18 of those credits coming from the major program.
-Additionally, you must complete a minimum of 30 credits at the University of Arizona Global Campus to fulfill the residency requirement.
+To earn your bachelor of arts in instructional design in this program, you will need to complete 120 credits.
+Out of these, 30 must be at the upper-division level, with 18 coming from the major program.
+You must also complete a minimum of 30 credits at the University of Arizona Global Campus to fulfill the residency requirement.

 What you will learn

-Best for: Those who’d like to earn a bachelor’s degree in instructional design.
+Those who want to earn a solid bachelor’s degree in instructional design.

 10. Online Master’s Degree in eLearning & Instructional Design (Northeastern University)